Consenting and consultations

 - At the conclusion of the consenting process ask yourself whether you are satisfied that the patient has listened and understood the information you have provided.
 If necessary, confirm they have taken it all in by asking them what they understand the risks to be.
 This allows you the opportunity to go through any information they have missed

 Tips for documenting the consenting process

-- It is a well-known fact that patients do not retain all the information they are given verbally, so ensure that you provide your patient with the relevant documentation to take away with them.
-In addition, you should record the fact that you have provided this information, as well as discussing the risks and benefits with them in person.
-At the treatment stage, ask and record whether or not they have any questions arising from the information you provided
+- It is a well-known fact that patients don’t retain all the information they’re given verbally, so provide your patient with the relevant documentation to take away with them if you’ve had a face to face consultation, or follow up electronically.
+In addition, you should record the fact that you have provided this information, as well as discussing the risks and benefits with them in person or via a virtual consultation.
+At the treatment stage, ask and record whether or not they have any questions about the information you provided

-- Ideally, undertake a two-stage consent process whereby you provide your patient with documentation at the first appointment so that they can take it away to review and ask questions about it at the second appointment, prior to giving consent
+- Ideally, carry out a two-stage consent process whereby you provide your patient with documentation at the first appointment so that they can review it and ask questions about it at the second appointment, prior to giving consent

-- If you have used diagrams/drawings to illustrate a treatment/procedure, keep them with the notes
+- If you have used diagrams or drawings to illustrate a treatment or procedure, keep them with the notes

 - Take ‘before’ and ‘after’ photographs of the patient; in surgery cases these photographs can include the patient in a ‘marked up’ state, evidencing the patient’s compliance in identifying where the surgery will take place.
 Patients can easily provide their own photographs in the event of a claim and having your originals constitutes evidence in the event that a patient were to alter their own photographs, which is easily done with digital technology